Punktum-dk/epp-service-specification/README.md

 The extension in response will provide a unique tracking number, which can be used to identify the creation request across provisioning channels offered by DK Hostmaster.
 The result of the further processing will be relayed back via EPP, see Poll and Messages below.

-So the customised response for a domain creation request looks as below.
+So the customized response for a domain creation request looks as below.

 The [create domain](#create-domain) command has been extended with a field (`orderconfirmationToken`) making it possible to assign a token indicating that the registrant has agreed to the terms and conditions for DK Hostmaster with the registrar.